Oral-Morals/backend-nodejs/README.md

 Step 3 (Skip if you are already working on an existing branch)

-- Create a new branch for all new work and editing existing work with `git checkout -b branch-name-here`.
+- Create a new branch for all new work with `git checkout -b branch-name-here`.
 - This git command will create a new branch and simultaneously switch to it.

 Step 4